chantzos/__/README.md

 This is a personal weakness as the thoughts are too many to reduce them and avoid
 the verbosity.

+And since I've mentioned the README, it's more like a "read me, if you like",
+though this README is more than a README with the common sense.
+Consider that
+you've been warned.

 ## SYNOPSIS
 This application is an implementation of a concept of ideas of an ideal computer environment, that is, the user interface,